shelojara/statspout/README.md

 ### Top Level Opts:
 - `mode`: mode to create the client: `socket`, `http`.
 Default `socket`
 - `interval`: seconds between each stat, in seconds.
 Minimum is 1 second.
 Default `5`.
-- `daemons`: Number of daemons to handle requests.
+- `daemons`: number of daemons to handle requests.
 Default `10`.
 - `repository`: which repository to use (they're listed in the Supported Repositories list, in special font) each repository will bound different options.
 Default `stdout`.
-- `ignore`: Repository names to ignore, separated by comma.
+- `ignore`: repository names to ignore, separated by comma.
 By default ignores nothing.
 Example: `--ignore=nginx,kibana`

 ### Mode Options